Neo-Mandaic

 Repertoire extension

-One special character was added to the repertoire.
-It is borrowed from ع U+0639 ARABIC LETTER AIN to represent the Arabic sound ʕ.
+One special letter was added to the repertoire. is borrowed from ع U+0639 ARABIC LETTER AIN to represent the Arabic sound ʕ.

 ࡔ࡙␣ࡐ࡙␣ࡕ࡙␣ࡃ࡙␣ࡈ࡙␣ࡑ࡙␣ࡂ࡙␣ࡊ࡙␣ࡄ࡙